School-Specific8 min readMay 8, 2026

 USC uses a multi-reader system where applications are typically reviewed by more than one admissions officer, especially for borderline cases.
 If your first reader is on the fence, your supplemental essays become even more important during the second review.
 This is why quality matters — a compelling essay can tip the balance when an admissions committee is deciding between two similarly qualified applicants.
 Some programs within USC, particularly the more selective ones like SCA and IYA, have additional review committees that look closely at supplemental materials.

 Ready to polish your USC essays?
-Use Counsely's free essay editor for instant AI feedback on every supplement.
+Use Counsely's essay editor for instant AI feedback on every supplement.

 C

-Written by the Counsely Team
+Written by the Counsely Editorial Team

 Learn more about Counsely →